PJHkorea/time-density-tension/docs/06_qft_vacuum_resonance.md

 ### Introduction

-The quantum field theory (QFT) vacuum fluctuation and topological resonance model proposed in this study introduces a distinct perspective from the standard cosmological model and conventional quantum field theory ($\Lambda\text{CDM}$ / QFT), which have long relied on artificial energy cutoffs or a posteriori renormalization parameters to resolve the ultraviolet (UV) divergence issues of vacuum bubble diagrams at cosmological thresholds.
-Instead of fitting parameters, the new model directly embeds the vacuum expectation value (VEV) onto a two-dimensional concentric polar coordinate lattice and structures it through the Frobenius trace ($\text{Tr}$) operation of a complex anchoring Hamiltonian.
-Through this framework, it demonstrates a mathematical physics alternative where vacuum energy is self-normalized from first principles via the Euler product identity of the Riemann zeta function without any hyperparameter tuning.
+The quantum field theory (QFT) vacuum fluctuation and topological resonance formulation proposed in this study departs from the standard cosmological model and conventional quantum field theory ($\Lambda\text{CDM}$ / QFT), which introduce empirical energy cutoffs or post-hoc renormalization parameters to regularize ultraviolet (UV) divergence boundaries within vacuum bubble diagrams at cosmological thresholds.
+Instead of utilizing parameter adjustments, this model maps the vacuum expectation value (VEV) onto a two-dimensional concentric polar coordinate lattice, structured via the Frobenius trace ($\text{Tr}$) operation of a complex anchoring Hamiltonian.
+Through this framework, the model evaluates an analytical alternative where vacuum energy satisfies self-normalization constraints from first principles via the Euler product identity of the Riemann zeta function, without introducing hyperparameter tuning.

-The cosmological Berry phase ($\gamma\_{\text{Berry}}$) and the Montgomery-Odlyzko spectral isomorphism ($\mathcal{I}\_{\text{Spectrum}}$) derived in this mechanism are not phenomenological patches inserted to bridge theoretical gaps; rather, they constitute core causal elements substantiating the model's mathematical validity.
-This framework provides a dimensional reduction and topological insulator framework explaining how the microscopic Random Matrix Theory (RMT) energy level distribution of the primordial quark-gluon plasma (QGP) scale-invariantly projects into the linear tension profile of macroscopic large-scale cosmic web filaments.
+The cosmological Berry phase ($$\gamma_{\text{Berry}}$$) and the Montgomery-Odlyzko spectral isomorphism ($$\mathcal{I}_{\text{Spectrum}}$$) implemented in this framework establish the analytical baseline to evaluate spatial scaling constraints without introducing post-hoc empirical parameter adjustments.
+This formulation structures an analytical framework where the microscopic Random Matrix Theory (RMT) energy level distribution of the primordial quark-gluon plasma (QGP) is projectively extended onto the macroscopic large-scale cosmic web filaments, tracking the linear tension profile through dimensional reduction and topological insulator boundary criteria.

-Furthermore, the higher-dimensional algebraic convergence derived at the extreme compression limit ($a \to 0$) and the geometric zero convergence ($0.0000$) at the 15 Mpc scale are not artifacts of numerical approximation.
-Under a single frozen parameter set ($\text{Std Dev } c\_{\text{univ}} = 0.000000$) anchored on the fine-structure constant ($\alpha$), this consistent formulation demonstrates the structural completeness of a closed-loop cosmology that seamlessly bridges microscopic quantum divergence, galactic rotation curves, and macroscopic accelerated cosmic expansion within a single number-theoretic architecture.
+Furthermore, the algebraic convergence evaluated at the metric compression limit ($$a \to 0$$) and the geometric convergence toward zero ($$0.0000$$) at the 15 Mpc scale are analyzed as systematic features of the boundary manifold rather than artifacts of numerical approximation.
+Under a frozen parameter configuration ($\text{Std Dev } c_{\text{univ}} = 0.000000$) anchored on the fine-structure constant ($$\alpha$$), this formulation satisfies the boundary conditions of a unified cosmological structure, mapping microscopic quantum divergence limits, galactic rotation profiles, and macroscopic accelerated expansion trajectories within a single number-theoretic framework.

 ---